[[updated December 10, 2018]]

 See how country artist Tegan Marie uses her bio to get folks to download her latest single?

-5. Neglect the rest of your sales funnel.
-While these ideas may have whetted your appetite for selling your product on Instagram, don’t let it detract from Instagram’s strengths — spreading brand awareness, building relationships, gathering user generated content, and conducting market research.
+While these ideas may have whetted your appetite for selling your product on Instagram, don’t let it detract from Instagram’s strengths—spreading brand awareness, building relationships, gathering user-generated content, and conducting market research.

 Our Instagram direct publishing tool allows you to schedule, queue, and keep the flow of sales-y and nonsales-y posts going to your business profiles.